daplopez/Lingora/README.md

 * Users can view each other's profiles
 * Users can make posts that would be visible on their profile
 * Users can click on posts to view them in detail
-* Users can translate text
+* Users can see a recommended list of other users based on similar interests
 * Settings (Accesibility, General, etc.)

 **Optional Nice-to-have Stories**

 * Users can reply to posts on another user's profile
+* Users can translate text
 * Users can like/unlike posts
 * Users can delete their posts
 * Users can follow/unfollow other users